neoforged/.github/primers/1.22/index.md

     - `PartName`
         - `INNER_MOUTH`, `LOWER_MOUTH` - Part names for a mouth.
         - `SHELL` - Part name for a shell.
+        - `*_CORAL*` - Part names for the corals on a zombie nautilus.
 - `net.minecraft.client.multiplayer.MultiPlayerGameMode#piercingAttack` - Initiates a lunging attack.
 - `net.minecraft.client.renderer`
     - `DynamicUniforms`
         - `CHUNK_SECTION_UBO_SIZE` - The uniform buffer object size for the chunk section.
         - `writeChunkSections` - Writes a varargs of chunk sections to the uniform storage.
         - `$ChunkSectionInfo` - The dynamic uniform for the chunk section.
+    - `GameRenderer`
-    - `GameRenderer#updateCamera` - Calls the setup function for the camera.
+        - `updateCamera` - Calls the setup function for the camera.
+        - `getPanoramicScreenshotParameters` - Get the screenshot parameters for panoramic mode.
+    - `PanoramicScreenshotParameters` - The screenshot parameters for panoramic mode.
     - `Sheets#CELESTIAL_SHEET` - The atlas for the celestial textures.
 - `net.minecraft.client.renderer.blockentity.BlockEntityWithBoundingBoxRenderer#STRUCTURE_VOIDS_COLOR` - The void color for a structure.
+- `net.minecraft.client.renderer.chunk.SectionRenderDispatcher$RenderSection`
-- `net.minecraft.client.renderer.chunk.SectionRenderDispatcher$RenderSection#getVisibility` - Returns the current alpha of the chunk.
+    - `getVisibility` - Returns the current alpha of the chunk.
+    - `setFadeDuration` - Sets the amount of time it should take for a chunk to fade in.
+    - `setWasPreviouslyEmpty`, `wasPreviouslyEmpty` - Handles whether the section did not previously exist.
 - `net.minecraft.client.renderer.entity`
     - `CamelHuskRenderer` - The entity renderer for a camel husk.
     - `CamelRenderer#createCamelSaddleLayer` - Creates the saddle layer for the camel.
     - `NautilusRenderer` - The entity renderer for a nautilus.
     - `ParchedRenderer` - The entity renderer for a parched.
+    - `ZombieNautilusRenderer` - The entity renderer for a zombie nautilus.
 - `net.minecraft.client.renderer.entity.state`
     - `ArmedEntityRenderState`
         - `swingAnimationType` - The animation to play when swinging their hand.